Codejoy-Lab/lobe-chat/docs/Environment-Variable.md

-# LobeChat Environment Variables
+# CoolAI Environment Variables

-LobeChat provides additional configuration options during deployment, which can be set using environment variables
+CoolAI provides additional configuration options during deployment, which can be set using environment variables

 #### TOC